 Well-Aware is a geographically-based Community Health Worker program that aims to help medically underserved communities overcome obstacles to good health and healthcare.
 We are a program of the Primary Care Partnership, a coalition of three area non-profit organizations: Central Virginia Health Services (CVHS), the Charlottesville Free Clinic, and the University of Virginia Primary Care.
 CVHS is WellAWARE's fiscal sponsor since we do not yet have independent non-profit status ourselves.
+Please see our Mission, Vision, and Values Statement, added as an addendum to this letter.

+- 2. List your funding partners, the primary sources of funding, and the committed duration of funding from each.
+Our non-profit funding partners are listed above.
 We are funded for three years, with an option for a fourth, under a contract agreed to by the three institutions.
 We are currently in Year Two of the contract.
-Additionally, we have received grant funds for the current year from the Charlottesville Area Community Foundation and Bama Works.
+Additionally, we have received grant funds for the current year from the Charlottesville Area Community Foundation and Bama Works. - 3.
+Verify if you are requesting space at no cost: Yes, we are requesting space at no cost, in order to offer our free services to the community.